pjotrekk/lightning/blogpost/blogpost.md

 Before applying the KafkaIO.Read I want to set `.withMaxNumRecords()` conditionally.
 It allows me to choose whether we want a batch (with maxNumRecords set) or a streaming pipeline.
 It will be very useful for testing.

-Then the json string is parsed to MongoDB bson Document.
+Next the json string is parsed to MongoDB bson Document.
 This is the class required to write to MongoDB.
 The last step is to write the `Document` with lightning data to MongoDB using Beam's MongoDbIO.Write.
 We just apply it as everything else to the Mongo Collection 'lightnings'.

 But why stop there?
 Let's add an another branch to the pipeline tree starting with `applyCountStrokeTheGroundLightnings(jsonLightningData)`.
 We can do such a thing to every PCollection object.